ipython/ipyparallel/docs/source/multiengine.rst

 ============================

-In addition to calling functions and executing code on engines, you can transfer Python objects to and from your IPython session and the engines.
+In addition to calling functions and executing code on engines, you can transfer Python objects between your IPython session and the engines.
 In IPython, these operations are called :meth:`push` (sending an object to the engines) and :meth:`pull` (getting an object from the engines).